Amish-Raised Couple Shot, One Killed In Indianapolis Robbery

 Lancaster County: Gray Buggy or Black Buggy?

-Lancaster County is (I believe) the only place* where you’ll see both gray-topped and black-topped buggies in the same community.
+Lancaster County, Pennsylvania is one of the only places* where you’ll see both gray-topped and black-topped buggies in the same community.
 Black is easily the most common color for Amish buggies overall.
 But the Amish in this best-known of all Plain communities actually drive the gray version.
-Lancaster County Amish buggies So who is holding the […]
+So who is holding the reins of the black top carriages in Lancaster County?
+Those would be Old…

 Mennonites Forgive Driver Who Killed 7-Year-Old Boy